INCLUDING WHERE TO SEND YOUR ROCK

 (Aerolite does not have a lab, and cannot perform identification services)

 To find answers to your meteorite related questions, we recommend that you start by reading this page.
 Here, you will find information on topics such as, “What is a meteorite?”
 “How do I identify my suspected meteorite?” and “What is a meteorite worth?”

 If you have a possible meteorite for sale (for example a rock that you found), please read this page carefully as it contains a lot of useful information about meteorites.
-If you are interested in learning more about the subject please download our Is This A Meteorite?
-Field Testing Guide — a detailed and fully-illustrated booklet, available as a PDF file, the ebook, available on this website Meteorite Hunting: How To Find Treasure From Space or, in soft back The Expert Guide To Meteorite Hunting.
+If you are interested in learning more about the subject we have 4K instructional videos (trailer below), our Is This A Meteorite?
+Field Testing Guide — downloadable detailed and fully-illustrated booklet, available as a PDF file, the ebook, available on this website Meteorite Hunting: How To Find Treasure From Space or, in soft back The Expert Guide To Meteorite Hunting.

 Meteorites cannot be identified over the phone or by photograph.
 We recommend you contact Geo Labs to submit a sample for identification, information below.
 Please do not email or call our offices, as they will just relay this same information to you.